diagrams/diagrams-doc/manual/diagrams-manual.rst

 This error is due to what appears to be a bug in recent versions of GHC.
 For some reason the definition of the `V` type family for points is not exported.
-To solve this you can add an explicit import of the form `import Graphics.Rendering.Diagrams.Points` to the top of your file.
+To solve this you can add an explicit import of the form `import Diagrams.Core.Points` to the top of your file.

 No instances for Backend b0 R2 ...